-The City recognizes the importance of single and multi-use recreational trail systems (for walking, jogging, cycling, cross country skiing, snowmobiling, four-wheeling and other forms of active transportation) as part of the overall municipal and regional transportation and open space network as well as community connectivity.
+The City recognizes the importance of single and multi-use recreational trail systems (for walking, jogging, cycling, cross country skiing, snowmobiling, four-wheeling) as part of the overall municipal and regional transportation and open space network.
 These trail systems are significant not just for their recreational value but also as notable transportation linkages between Neighbourhood Areas, employment areas and recreational areas within the community.
 They also serve as links between communities within the region.

-The Plan recognizes value in promoting and enhancing these trail systems.
-Wherever possible, the City will encourage the use of transportation, infrastructure and right-of-way corridors for expanded trail development opportunities and will encourage the integration of trail systems in the development of new or expanded subdivision developments.
+The Plan recognizes value in promoting and enhancing these trail systems. possible, the City will encourage the use of transportation, infrastructure and right-of-way corridors for expanded trail development opportunities and will encourage the integration of trail systems in the development of new or expanded subdivision developments.
 Special purpose trails that are intended to cross a provincial highway are subject to provincial approval.
 The City encourages construction standards that promote the use of trails by persons with disabilities.

-Refer to Official Plan Schedule D - Transportation and Infrastructure to see the extent of the trail system in the City.
+Refer to Official Plan Schedule "D" - Transportation and Infrastructure to see the extent of the trail system in the City.